chris-wood/chris-wood.github.io/_posts/2016-2-12-Polymorphism-in-C.md

 That's it.
 We have the pieces necessary to create concrete Shape types and then instantiate general Shapes from them.
-This allows us to pass around Circles and Squares wherever Shapes are needed, thereby abiding by Liskov's priniciple.
+This allows us to pass around Circles and Squares wherever Shapes are needed, thereby abiding by Liskov's principle.
 The code below shows how we might create a Circle and Square instance, "cast" them to general Shape instances, and then compute their area through the ```shape_Area``` function.